 It follows from Theorem 6.7 that the parent-child communication in BA does indeed add expressive power (without it, BA would be essentially boxed MA).
-Just like for part (i) of Theorem 6.5, we can strengthen Theorem 6.7 by replacing boxed MA by boxed SA.
+Just like for part (1) of Theorem 6.5, we can strengthen Theorem 6.7 by replacing boxed MA by boxed SA.

-In Proposition 5.1 of [14] Palamidessi showed how $\pi$ -calculus with mixed choice, denoted $\pi_m$ , can carry out an election on a ring of size four (which clearly generalises to larger rings).
+In Proposition 5.1 of [15] Palamidessi showed how π -calculus with mixed choice, denoted π_m , can carry out an election on a ring of size four (which clearly generalises to larger rings).
 It is straightforward to adapt this to our reduction semantics setting.
-As we saw in the proof of Theorem 4.6 for BA, there are two phases.
+As we saw in the proof of Theorem 4.7 for BA, there are two phases.
 The first phase (passing names round the ring) can be carried out without choice.
 We adapted this for BA.
 The subsequent election phase makes essential use of mixed choice; in fact it can be carried out in CCS.
-Together with the negative result for $\pi$ -calculus with internal mobility $\pi_I$ (Remark 5.2) this yielded the result that $\pi_I$ is somehow weaker than $\pi_m$ .
+Together with the negative result for π -calculus with internal mobility π_I (Remark 5.2) this yielded the result that π_I is somehow weaker than π_m .
 This also carries over to the present setting.
 Furthermore:

-Theorem 6.8 There is no uniform, observation-respecting and independencepreserving encoding from $\pi_m$ into boxed MA.
+Theorem 6.8 There is no uniform, observation-respecting and independence-preserving encoding from π_m into boxed MA.

-We summarise our results in a diagram (Figure 1).
+We summarise our results in a diagram (Figure 2).
 All calculi above the line have symmetric rings of every size which are electoral systems.
 Those calculi below the line do not have symmetric rings of composite size which are electoral systems.
 The arrows represent encodings which are uniform, observation-respecting and independence-preserving.
 By Lemma 6.3 there is no arrow going from any calculus above the line to any calculus below the line, which yields the separation results in this section, together with a number of other results.